International

 Main Sectors of Industry

-The industrial sector employs 25% of the workforce and contributes to 19.7% of Portugal’s GDP.
+The industrial sector employs 25% of the workforce and contributes to 18.1% of Portugal’s GDP.
 The manufacturing industry is modern and dominated by small and medium-sized companies.
 Its main sectors of activity are metallurgy, machinery, electrical and electronics industries, mechanical engineering, textiles and construction.
 Biotechnologies and IT are also growing.
 According to data from the World Bank, the manufacturing sector alone contributes 12% of GDP.
 Portugal has increased its role in the European automobile sector and has an excellent mould manufacturing industry.
-According to data by the National Statistics Institute, in 2021, the total sales of products and services in the manufacturing industries increased by 15%, in nominal terms, totalling EUR 96.8 billion, surpassing the pre-COVID level by 2.9%.
+According to data from the National Statistics Institute, in 2023, the total sales of products and services in the manufacturing industries decreased by 3.2%, in nominal terms, totalling EUR 115.7 billion.
+A large part of this variation is explained by price stabilization, as the industrial production price index remained unchanged from 2022.

-The services sector comprises 64.7% of GDP and employs around 70% of the active population.
+The services sector comprises 66.8% of GDP and employs around 72% of the active population.
 Tourism, in particular, plays an important and rapidly increasing role in the Portuguese economy.
-After suffering following the COVID-19 pandemic, the revenue of the accommodation sector in the first ten months of 2022 already surpassed that of 2019 (also due to the increase in prices of services provided).
+After suffering following the COVID-19 pandemic, the revenue of the accommodation sector returned to its previous levels already in 2022.
+In 2024 (preliminary data by INE), tourist accommodations welcomed 31.6 million guests (+5.2 %) and recorded 80.3 million overnight stays (+4.0 %).
+Non-residents accounted for 70.3 % of stays (56.4 million, +4.8 %), while the domestic market contributed 23.9 million (+2.4 %).
 The Portuguese banking sector improved its liquidity and solvency in recent years, playing a critical role in supporting the economy’s financing and liquidity needs.
-It comprises 145 institutions: 61 banks, 81 mutual agricultural credit banks and 3 savings banks, with the five largest banks accounting for 77% of total assets (European Banking Federation).
+It comprises 142 institutions: 62 banks, 77 mutual agricultural credit banks and 3 savings banks, with the five largest banks accounting for 72% of total assets (European Banking Federation).
+One of the most dynamic sectors is that of wholesale and retail trade, which registered a turnover index increase of 4% in 2024 (data INE).

 Breakdown of Economic Activity By Sector Agriculture Industry Services